nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 discussion topic, talk, demonstration, or any other type of program you would like to run beforehand (instructions below).
 But we will also collect on-site suggestions for contributions.
 No need to plan ahead!

-To kick off the event on 29th we also have invited a few interesting talks.
+To kick off the event on 29th we also have invited some speakers.
 Stay tuned for updates!

 ## Format and scope